 There is wide acceptance in the village of the fact that, for the pub to be viable, some changes will almost certainly be needed, and that some of these changes may be quite substantial.

 In recent months, because of not being able to use the pub, FoBT has been organising popular 'Pop-up Pub' nights in the Nelson Hall which have been enjoyed by everyone who has come along.

-There has already been considerable interest in the pub sale in the media, as can be seen below:
+There was considerable interest in the pub sale in the media, as can be seen below: